What is equivalence and why should I care?

 |Nikon 1 V3||f/5.6||f/2.1||f/2.0||400||400||+0.1EV|

-As you can see, while the noise levels are much more similar, they're not actually the same (a simplistic measure of standard deviation from a common patch suggests the noise isn't solely related to sensor size, either).
+As you can see, while the noise levels are pretty similar, they're not quite the same (a simplistic measure of standard deviation from a common patch suggests the noise isn't solely related to sensor size, either).

 There are a number of factors in play here, most likely dominated by differences in sensor performance, but with other complications such as differences in transmission between lenses.
 This is why we tend to state that, although equivalence can be used as a guide to low light performance, it can't be used to completely predict the differences.